spree-contrib/spree_print_invoice/README.md

 bundle && exec rails g spree_print_invoice:install
 ```

 Enjoy!
-Now allow to generate invoices with sequential numbers.
+Now you can generate invoices and packaging slips with sequential numbers from arbitrary Spree objects.

 ---